Key Management APIs

 - An extended API, which can be used to open or initialize a device.

-int SDF_OpenDeviceWithConf(void **phDeviceHandle, const char* configFile)
+int SDF_OpenDeviceWithConf(void **phDeviceHandle, const char* configFile);

 Table 3 Parameter description Parameter